Esri/calcite-design-system/packages/calcite-components/src/components/switch/readme.md

 # calcite-switch

-For complete usage and implementation guidance on the `calcite-switch` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/switch/).
+For complete usage and implementation guidance for `calcite-switch`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/switch/).

 <!-- Auto Generated Below -->